Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna has a small degree of perfectionism.
 However, her perfectionism isn't the "everything must be tidy" way.
 It's when she sometimes worries if she's done anything wrong, almost immediately after she does something.

+Rúna is absent-minded.
 Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
 If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.